List of Hollyoaks characters introduced in 2018: Storylines

 After confronting Buster, Ollie abruptly leaves the village, leaving a note for Luke and Cindy.
 Ollie returns, played by Gabriel Clark, suffering from a ketamine addiction and subsequently has sex with Juliet, resulting in him and Brooke ending their relationship.
 His addiction leads him to steal from his family and friends and eventually to the apparent death of Sid Sumner (Billy Price).
 Following Sid's death, Ollie becomes homeless and selle drugs for Victor Brothers (Benjamin O'Mahony).
 Ollie and Ste Hay (Kieron Richardson) work together to bring down Victor, resulting in a showdown between Ollie and Victor where Ste fakes his death and Victor is arrested.
 Ollie then becomes homeless again and goes missing.
 Luke finds him on his 18th birthday, living in a garden centre.
 In a special mental health episode, Ollie and Luke have a heart to heart which results in Ollie deciding to go to a rehab centre.
 On the scenes, Clark commented that he "felt really pleased when I read the script and saw how it was being approached.
 The format of a continuing drama means that we've been able to gradually, and responsibly, build to this story over months of episodes and it means so much to me to be able to tell it."
 At the end of the week, Ollie leaves the village for rehab.
-Clark confirmed his return to the show, saying "the next time you see Ollie after this week you’re definitely in for a surprise!"
-He said he "would really like to explore Ollie’s love life and also explore what direction he wants to take his future in."
+Clark confirmed his return to the show, saying "the next time you see Ollie after this week you're definitely in for a surprise!"
+He said he "would really like to explore Ollie's love life and also explore what direction he wants to take his future in."

 Two years later, Clark confirmed that he would be leaving Hollyoaks, with his final scenes airing on 8 July 2022.
 Leaving the soap made him sad but he was excited to pursue new projects, specifically in theatre.
 He likened his own feelings to those of Ollie's, and explained: "I feel like Ollie does when he steps into that cab: optimistic, nervous, and excited – knowing I've made the right decision but not sure where the future is going to take me.
 But whatever happens, I'm going to embrace it like he would, with a big smile on my face, hope in my heart, and the love of all of those people from Hollyoaks.
 That will always be with me, wherever I go."
+Ollie returned briefly for Juliet's funeral after she dies of cancer.
+He visits her grave to say goodbye to her.